Phoenix-Chen-Git/CCMU/README.md

   </tr>
 </table>

+Figure 2a.
+FNR and FPR vs. Score Cutoff:
+This plot shows how the False Negative Rate (FNR) and False Positive Rate (FPR) change with respect to varying score thresholds.
+Despite the FNR being fixed at 0.1, the FPR remains extremely high (~1.0) across most thresholds, indicating substantial misclassification of negative instances.

+Figure 2b.
+ROC Curve:
+The Receiver Operating Characteristic (ROC) curve shows moderate performance with an Area Under the Curve (AUC) of 0.681 for Fold 1.
+However, this relatively high AUC is misleading due to the extremely imbalanced dataset, which inflates performance metrics that depend on true negatives.

+Figure 2c.
+Precision-Recall (PR) Curve:
+The PR curve shows very low precision at almost all recall levels, with an AUC of only 0.11.
+This reflects a high rate of false positives when attempting to identify true positives, consistent with the elevated FPR.

+Figure 2d.
+Confusion Matrix:
+The confusion matrix further illustrates the skewed predictions.
+All 33,495 negative samples were misclassified as positive (false positives), while only 106 positive samples were correctly predicted.
+No true negatives were identified, underscoring the extremely poor specificity.

 ## Table 4.
 CFD algorithm metrics
 | Fold | FNR Constraint | FPR    | ROC-AUC | PR-AUC |
 |------|---------------|--------|---------|--------|